 About Treasures of the Hard Rock: Hard Rock International is the world’s original curator of music memorabilia with the most far-reaching collection.
 The 77,000+ piece collection, which celebrates new and legendary music icons, is the world’s greatest collection of music memorabilia.
 In 2013 Hard Rock developed “Treasures of the Hard Rock,” three traveling memorabilia exhibits each featuring a unique theme.
 The “Gone Too Soon,” “Music Gives Back” and “50 Years of Rock & Pop Fashion” collections will tour Hard Rock locations in the U.S., Europe, and points in between throughout the year, giving fans an up-close look at pieces of history from music superstars and legends.

-About Hard Rock International: With a total of 178 venues in 57 countries, including 140 cafes, 18 hotels and 8 casinos, Hard Rock International (HRI) is one of the most globally recognized companies, where people often go to play orlando slot games.
+About Hard Rock International: With a total of 178 venues in 57 countries, including 140 cafes, 18 hotels and 8 casinos, Hard Rock International (HRI) is one of the most globally recognized companies, where people are informed of the online slot terms before playing.
 Beginning with an Eric Clapton guitar, Hard Rock owns the world’s greatest collection of music memorabilia, which is displayed at its locations around the globe.
 Hard Rock is also known for its collectible fashion and music-related merchandise, Hard Rock Live performance venues and an award-winning website.
 HRI owns the global trademark for all Hard Rock brands.
 The company owns, operates and franchises Cafes in iconic cities including London, New York, San Francisco, Sydney and Dubai.
 HRI also owns, licenses and/or manages hotel/casino properties worldwide.
 Destinations include the companies’ two most successful Hotel and Casino properties in Tampa and Hollywood, Fl., both owned and operated by HRI parent company The Seminole Tribe of Florida., as well as other exciting locations including Bali, Biloxi, Chicago, Cancun, Las Vegas, San Diego and Singapore.
 Upcoming new Hard Rock Cafe locations include San Jose, Ibiza, Chennai, Istanbul and Tenerife.
 New Hard Rock Hotel projects include Palm Springs, Aruba, Riviera Maya, Abu Dhabi and Shenzhen and Haikou in China.
 New Hard Rock Casino projects in development include Hungary and Northfield, OH.
 For more information on Hard Rock International, visit www.hardrock.com.